deathworlders/online/content/book/deathworlders/chapter-21-dragon-dreams.md

 A sly smile spread across her face, and she looked him up and down. "...Ma’am, huh?"

-"...Uh…" He scratched the back of his head “Well I mean... yeah, that’s what I said.”
+"...Uh…" He scratched the back of his head “Well I mean...yeah, that’s what I said.”

 "That’s kinda hot."
 She mused, teasing him.
 “I could get used to that.”